-- Although legal grounds to terminate a lease in CA must be analyzed on a case by case basis, in general the COVID-19 outbreak is NOT a ground to terminate a lease.
-Similarly, UCSB’s decision to offer only online instruction for spring quarter 2020, financial hardship, and mental distress generally are NOT grounds to terminate a lease.
+- Although legal grounds to terminate a lease in CA must be analyzed on a case-by-case basis, in general, the COVID-19 outbreak is NOT a ground to terminate a lease.
+Similarly, UCSB’s decision to offer only online instruction for spring quarter 2020, financial hardship, and mental distress are generally NOT grounds to terminate a lease.

-- There may be an exception to this general rule.
+- There may be an exception to this rule.
 There may be a legal argument favoring termination if the tenant is immunocompromised and there is a greater risk of infection in the rental property than another abode where the tenant could reside (e.g., family residence).
-You will need to consult with an attorney to make this legal argument.
+You will need to consult with an attorney to make this legal document.

-- There may be other legal grounds to support the tenant’s ability to terminate a lease.
+- There may be other legal grounds to support the tenant’s ability to terminate a lease:

-- There is a condition in the apartment that renders it uninhabitable, and the landlord is notified of the condition and fails to repair it.
-CA Civil Code section 1942.
+- There is a condition in the apartment that renders it uninhabitable, and the landlord is notified of the condition and fails to repair it: CA Civil Code section 1942.
 You should consult an attorney before attempting to terminate your lease using this statute, as this legal ground is not available for most repair issues.

-- Force majeure clauses are extremely rare in residential leases.
+- Force Majeure clauses are extremely rare in residential leases.
 They are more commonly found in commercial leases.
 If your lease has a force majeure clause, it would need to specifically list pandemic as one of the reasons to trigger the clause.
 You should consult an attorney before attempting to terminate your lease on force majeure grounds.